Water fluoridation: forced toxification disguised as forced medication

 The least toxic class of fluoride is the only naturally-occurring form, calcium fluoride.
 The homeopathic, calcarea fluorica, has been known for over 130 years to help remineralize teeth and for health of epithelial tissue as noted in the 1888 book, The Twelve Tissue Remedies of Schussler by William Boericke and Willis A. Dewey.
 In homeopathic medicines, the active ingredient can be so diluted as to be undetectable, though stimulate the body’s own energetic response for healing.
 A mineral in one form may be a helpful, even necessary, while that same mineral in another form can do harm and kill.
 Another example is hexavalent chromium, also known as chromium-6, a carcinogen against which Erin Brockovich is famous for fighting, as well as other water contaminants like fluoride.
 However, GTF chromium is a nutrient I take myself, helpful for glucose metabolism and insulin-sensitivity.
 This is one of many examples of how the form, the chelate -- that to which a mineral is bound -- makes all the difference.

-Microcrystalline Hydroxyapatite (MCHA / MCHC) can increase bone density and mass up to 30% per year, a claim made by the originator, Ethical Nutrients, maker of Bone Builder, and authorized by the FTC in 1996 after a long legal battle (http://www.ftc.gov/sites/default/files/documents/cases/1996/10/d9267idc.pdf).
+Microcrystalline Hydroxyapatite (MCHA / MCHC) can increase bone density and mass up to 30% per year, a claim made by the originator, Ethical Nutrients, maker of Bone Builder, and authorized by the FTC after a long legal battle (ftc.gov/sites/default/files/documents/cases/1996/10/d9267idc.pdf).
 No pharmaceutical drug nor any other form of calcium can come close.
 Calcium citrate is the only other form of which I know that can improve bone density and mass, but only up to 3% per year.
 Other forms, including calcium carbonate (chalk) so commonly sold, prevent bone loss by keeping calcium levels up in the blood, but don't rebuild bone.
-The bisphosphonate class of pharmaceutical drugs, including the popular Fosamax and Boniva, cause brittle bones and osteonecrosis (dead bone) of the jaw and can result in death (i.e. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5583203).
-The MCHA I take is Now Foods' Bone Strength, 240 capsules because it's a good value, the cow bone from which the MCHA is derived is from New Zealand where the environment is cleaner and the cows are raised more humanely; plus it includes many other nutrients which help bone health and acts as a somewhat comprehensive multi-mineral.
-About 20 years ago I had loose teeth that became firm soon after starting to take MCHA.
-When I ran out, teeth became loose again so I make sure to never run out.
-My X-rays from a little over a year ago show good bone density around and in the teeth.
-A friend who broke her femur was diagnosed with severe osteoporosis, began taking it, and a year later amazed her doctor when she was then diagnosed with mild osteopenia (mild thinning of bones).
-Prosthetics and [dental] implants are coated with MCHA to speed mending and integration.
+The MCHA I take is Now Foods' Bone Strength, 240 capsules (the best value of which I know is at https://iherb.com/pr/Now-Foods-Bone-Strength-240-Capsules/437) because it's a good deal, the cow bone from which the MCHA is derived is from New Zealand where the environment is cleaner and the cows are raised more humanely; plus it includes many other nutrients that help bone health and the formula acts as a somewhat comprehensive multi-mineral.
+After 20+ of taking MCHA in various products, my dental X-rays show I have great bone density.
+Prosthetics and [dental] implants are coated with MCHA to speed mending and integration (http://en.wikipedia.org/wiki/Hydroxylapatite).
+A friend who broke her femur was diagnosed with severe osteoporosis, began taking three capsules per day of Swanson's Bone Building Formula with boron (no longer available), and a year later amazed her doctor when she was then diagnosed with only mild osteopenia (mild thinning of bones).

 "...Biorepair Plus-Total Protection and Sensodyne Repair & Protect appears to be more effective in both the filling of the tubules and in associating to the collagen structure of the demineralized dentin, which is important with regard to the reconstruction of the tissue and the recovery of its mechanical properties." -Excerpt from The role of different toothpastes on preventing dentin erosion: An SEM and AFM study®, June 2013: https://www.researchgate.net/publication/240306581_The_role_of_different_toothpastes_on_preventing_dentin_erosion_An_SEM_and_AFM_studyR?utm_source=facebook&utm_medium=rgShare&utm_campaign=shareFullTextPublication.
 So it's possible to not just remineralize enamel, but also to regenerate the underlying dentin.
 Sensodyne has fluoride so I won’t use it.
 Biorepair is free of fluoride, propylene glycol, sodium lauryl sulfate, and glycerin, though unfortunately contains carcinogens, methylparaben and propylparaben, to help gauge the risk-to-benefit ratio.